Preliminary Economic Analysis

 The course consists of 15 lectures: an introductory lecture, followed by 7 lectures covering the basics of microeconomics, and 7 lectures covering the basics of macroeconomics.
-The main text is Economics (Sloman, Wride, and Garratt), 7th or 8th edition, and additional reading is indicated where appropriate.
+The main text is Economics (Lipsey and Chrystal, 2015, 13th edition), and additional reading is indicated where appropriate.
+The main textbooks used for the course are available on pdf files.
 The number of subjects covered is rather large, as the main aim of the course is to prepare students for the economic theory courses in the autumn and spring terms, which will cover the same topics in greater depth, There is no examination.

 At the end of this part of the course, students should have: